Newton's method for nonlinear mappings into vector bundles: Introduction

-Specifically, we want to establish Newton's method for a mapping $F: \X \to \E$, where $\X$ is a differentiable manifold and $p : \E \to \M$ is a \emph{vector bundle} with fibres $E_y$, $y\in \M$.
-This formulation still allows the search for zeros, i.e. $F(x)=0_{p(F(x))}\in E_{p(F(x))}$, and it covers many of the above mentioned settings.
-The derivative of $F$ is a mapping $F'(x) : T_x\X \to T_{F(x)}\E$, which means the Newton equation cannot be formulated in the usual way, since the codomains of $F$ and $F'(x)$, i.e., $\E$ and $T_{F(x)}\E$, do not coincide.
-It is thus necessary to introduce some additional geometric structure.
-It turns out that we need a \emph{connection} on $\E$, which induces for every $e\in \E$ a linear projection $Q_e : T_e\E \to E_{p(e)}$ onto the corresponding fibre.
+In contrast to the classical case the linear space $E_{p(F(x))}$ in which the residuals are evaluated is not constant, but depends on $x$ via $p\circ F$.
+Moreover, the derivative of $F: \X\to \E$ is now a mapping $F'(x) : T_x\X \to T_{F(x)}\E$, which means that the Newton equation cannot be formulated in the usual way, since the codomains of $F$ and $F'(x)$, i.e., $\E$ and $T_{F(x)}\E$, do not coincide.
+It is thus necessary to introduce some additional geometric structure, namely a \emph{connection} on $\E$.
+A conncetion induces for every $e\in \E$ a linear mapping $Q_e : T_e\E \to E_{p(e)}$, which plays the role of a projection onto the corresponding fibre.
 This allows us to formulate the Newton equation in a well defined way: